Nastel/remoraj/remora-control/README.md

-# Remora control
+# Remora Control

-Remora control plugin enables you to control remoraJ  java agent on demand locally or remotely.
+Remora control plugin enables you to control remoraJ  java agent on demand over HTTP/REST.
-Remora control uses REST for communication.
-By default it will work on port 7366.
-If the port is already used it will switch to next available.
+By default remoraJ HTTP service uses port 7366 and will switch to next available (+1) if default is not available.

-# Requests
+# Remora Control Commands

 ## Get capabilities request